TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 $y_i a_{ij} x_j = y_{bob} a_{bob,nancy} x_{nancy}$

 It doesn't matter at all what we can the indices.
+All that matters is that repeated indices get summed over.

 Great! so we computed an explicit form of $C$ and now we want derivatives with respect to $a_{kl}$ where $k,l$ are just indices denoting row k and column l.